|Birth: ||Oct. 30, 1925|

 Joe continued to work the Broadway shows and nightclubs throughout the fifties.
 In 1957, Joe Techner & His Orchestra (briefly renamed the Hi-Hatters) appeared steady at the Marlton Manor on Route 70 in Merchantville, NJ.
 The personnel included Ralph Massetti, piano; Mike Goldberg, sax; Ralph Mauritzio, drums, Ted Gerike, drums.
 The Hi-Hatters also appeared at other spots, including the Latin Villa, also on Route 70 (Marlton Pike) in late 1956.

 About 1956 - 1957, Joe appeared under the ficticious name "Aron Dubois" on the three Left Bank Bearcat long-playing records issued on the Somerset label.
 These were recorded with his Army buddy Joe Kuhn.
 Personnel: Aron Dubois is Joe Techner (tp), Marcel Durand is Al Leopold (tb, ldr), Jack Bonner is Frank Lewis (cl), Bertrand Gasté is Bernie Lowe (p), Robert Eluist is Billy La Pata (bj, g), Jon Gautreaux is Joe Kuhn (b, tu) and Jacques Cas is Jack Cassidy (d).
+Here is one of these recordings.

 In 1959 he was working with Howie Reynolds at Sciolla's Café at 521 W. Pike Street.
 In 1962, Joe was working at Lilian Reis's Celebrity Room on Juniper below Locust.
 Reis was a a notorious personality at the time.
 "They Call Me Tiger ‘Lil" was the headline in her October 26, 1963 Saturday Evening Post cover story.